 How are Children Matched with Families?

-You can choose the age, gender and needs level of the child or children you would like to adopt.
-When a child has been identified, your social worker will tell you about him or her in detail before you are introduced.
+You can review any of the agency adoption sites to find a child who matches your family.
+A caseworker will tell you about him or her in detail before you are introduced.
 You will be given available medical, social, educational and developmental information.
 You should ask lots of questions, especially about what the child is good at, what is most difficult, and about previous relationships and attachments.
 Arrangements can then be made for you to meet and spend time with the child.
 There may be several visits, including some overnights and weekends, before your child comes to live with you permanently.
 Each child's situation is different.
 Your experiences with visits and placement will vary depending on the child's needs.